 He is the co-editor of the essay collection Der untote Gott: Religion und Ästhetik in deutscher und österreichischer Literatur des 20.
 Jahrhunderts (The Undead God: Aesthetics and Religion in Twentieth-Century German and Austrian Culture) (Cologne: Böhlau, 2007).
 In 2008 he published the essay collection Derrida und danach?
 Literaturtheoretische Diskurse der Gegenwart (Derrida and Thereafter?
 Essays on Contemporary Literary Theory) (Wiesbaden: Deutscher Universitätsverlag/VS Research, 2008).
 Dr. Thuswaldner’s latest monograph is entitled "Morbus Austriacus" - Thomas Bernhards Österreichkritik ("Morbus Austriacus:" Thomas Bernhard’s Critique of Austria) (Vienna: Braumüller, 2011; 2nd edition 2012).

-Dr. Thuswaldner is an active member of several European and American academic and professional organizations (including the Modern Language and PEN American Center).
+Dr. Thuswaldner is an active member of several European and American academic and professional organizations (including the Modern Language, PEN American Center and PEN Club Austria).
 He serves on the Linguistics in Higher Education Committee (LiHEC) of the Linguistic Society of America and in addition, Dr. Thuswaldner holds three elected positions: he serves on the boards of the American Friends of the Documentation Center of Austrian Resistance, the Conference on Christianity and Literature, and the Gesellschaft für deutsche Sprache.
 He is also the regional director of the Northeast for the Conference on Christianity and Literature and he heads the Boston branch of the Gesellschaft für deutsche Sprache.